 Bravery is embracing suffering.

-It’s the bold decision not to run away, to isolate yourself, to become void of hope or peace.
+It’s the bold decision not to run away, not to isolate yourself, and not to become void of hope and peace.
 It’s brave to live life by the knowledge that God has called you to where you are right now, with every circumstance and situation that it includes.

 Do you really believe that all of His promises are true?
 Because if you do, you will see your true worth as a child of God.
 If you do, you will see that nothing you have done, are doing, or will ever do can separate you from the love of God.
 If you do, you will see that you are completely powerless apart from God.
 If you do, you will see that He is a God who does not waste suffering, who does not bring us through circumstances without a reason; who sees our pain and feels it with us, and whose heart breaks when ours does.

 Oh loved ones, how brave it is to choose a life completely surrendered to Christ.
 How glorious a conviction to hope and trust when all seems lost.
-How wonderfully broken and bruised we will become when we do, but how incredibly refined we are being through it all.
+How wonderfully broken and bruised we will become when we do, but how beautifully we are being refined through it all.

 “So we do not lose heart.
 Though our outer self is wasting away, our inner self is being renewed day by day.
 For this light momentary affliction is preparing for us an eternal weight of glory beyond all comparison, as we look not to the things that are seen but to the things that are unseen.
 For the things that are seen are transient, but the things that are unseen are eternal.”